This site last updated April 15, 2017.

 The one sure sign of a real complete overhaul where the worker has true confidence in the correctness and thoroughness of his work is a ONE YEAR WARRANTY.
 If you can't get a ONE YEAR WARRANTY don't have the work done there.
 The key is confidence.
 Why should you have confidence in work where the worker has none in what he has done?
 A nice long no-none sense quick turnaround warranty is the certain and sure sign of real craftsmanship, thoroughness and care.

 I've been getting a lot of inquiries about modern Japanese made Contax SLR cameras.
 I don't service these cameras but here is the contact information for the factory successor servicing company for these cameras.
-This data is current as of 10/26/2010:
+This data is current as of 4/4/2015: Please use this link to access the page with the service information most recently avaiable for your camera: